Valley Traditional High School

 Valley High School is a high school in the Valley Station area of Louisville, Kentucky.

 Valley became a "traditional" school in 1999 in an attempt to boost enrollment after it had fallen to 63% of capacity.

 Currently the enrollment is about 1,000.
 Valley has been added onto three times plus has had temporary buildings built.
 Over the years six schools have been built to relieve Valley enrollment and better serve the greater Louisville area.

+In March 2026, the Valley High School chess team won the National Championship in the Under 800 division in Chicago.